nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

               .......

-10. Let's check the Public IP address attached to the external Ingress Controller:
+- Step 10: Let's check the Public IP address attached to the external Ingress Controller:

 .. code-block:: bash